 3. Get in touch with how you personally feel about the issue and feel free to use personal examples, relating your message to your own experiences.

-4. It’s often helpful to open with a story or anecdotes and then circle back around to the issue by referencing it at the end.
+4. It’s often helpful to open with a story or anecdotes and then circle back around to it by referencing it at the end.

 5. Make sure there is a call to action for your members of Congress and/or your readers.
 An op-ed is a prominent piece that will be read my many people; use this opportunity to be bold in what you want.

-6. Make your piece current and relevant.
-Have it relate to something that is going on now.
+6. Make your piece current and relevant; relate to something that is happening now.

 Sample Op Ed

 Iowa Caucus: Where do presidential candidates stand on children’s issues?

 When caucus goers participate in Iowa’s First in the Nation Presidential selection process, many have as a foremost policy concern what the next president will do to produce a bright future for the next generation.
 A July Iowa voter survey, conducted by Selzer & Company, showed that Iowa voters care deeply about children and rank children’s issues at the top of their policy concerns.

 Unfortunately, the first 10 presidential candidate debates have given no attention to child policy concerns.
 Of the 501 questions asked by the media moderators of the debates, not one has been about children’s health, safety, early learning, economic security or pre-college education.
 Candidate websites shed only a little more light.
 Elevenof the 14 official websites of the major party candidates do have issue or position or goal statements on education, but there is only one among the 14 with a statement on early childhood, only one on child hunger, and only one on infant mortality — and none on child welfare, juvenile justice or child poverty (and none on poverty overall).
 Although one-quarter of the population, children are less likely than seniors, veterans, small businesspersons, farmers and gun owners to be the focus of specific policy attention on the websites.